kenkono/manual/fastlane_bitrise.md

 ```
 bundle exec fastlane match development

-Passphrase for Git Repo: put your github password
+Passphrase for Git Repo: put password(do not forget!!!)
 ```

 If error occur `[!]
 Could not create another Development certificate, reached the maximum number of available Development certificates.`